scotthamilton77/atlas-mcp-server/README.md

 > - Self-hosting using Docker (docker-compose included in repository)
 > - Using Neo4j AuraDB cloud service: https://neo4j.com/product/auradb/
 >
-> Version 2.5.0 introduces a new 3-node system architecture (Projects, Tasks, Knowledge) that replaces the previous structure.
+> Version 2.5.0 introduces a new 3-node system (Projects, Tasks, Knowledge) that replaces the previous structure.

 ## Table of Contents